bunbun/interval_dict/README.md

  - Associations are only valid over specific intervals.
 Useful for building time-varying lookup dictionaries.

-## About:
+## Overview:

-Interval Dictionaries are an extension of the associative types found in the c++ standard library that allow efficient lookup of Key->Values valid only over a specified interval.
+Interval Dictionaries are an extension of the associative containers that allow efficient lookup of Key->Values that are valid only over a specified interval.

-2-stage lookup for values valid over a query interval:
+Two stage lookup:

-- Stage 1: key &rarr; values uses `std::map`.
-O(log N).
+- Stage 1: Search, removal, and insertion operations for key &rarr; interval/values have logarithmic complexity (`std::map` under the hood).
-- Stage 2: Match query interval: Different implementations for different data.
+- Stage 2: Values specified by query interval: Search operations have logarithmic complexity.
+Different implementations have different complexity for insertions and deletions.

 ## Documentation: